- The Russia-Ukraine war increased fuel prices in many countries including India.

 - High petrol and diesel prices contribute to higher transportation costs and hence increases in the prices of essential commodities such as vegetables, rice, pulses etc. This is a big burden on commoners who are already facing job losses, low income due to pandemic.

-- High fuel prices increase the prices of commodities and can cause inflation.
+- High fuel prices increase the prices of commodities and thereby can cause inflation.

 What needs to be done:

 - Reducing taxes on petroleum products will result in a reduction in costs of transport and thereby reduces the price of many consumer goods.
-This will result in an increase in markets and economy and also reduces the burden on common people.
+This will help markets and the economy and also reduces the burden on common people.

 - Instead of depending on these taxes on petrol & diesel, the Indian government needs to create more revenue sources such as increasing the number of people that pay income tax, recovering bad loans of public sector banks etc.

 - More and more people are buying their own vehicles, especially after witnessing the pandemic and hence the demand for petrol and diesel is increasing and thereby the pressure on foreign exchange reserves and ‘Trade deficit‘ are increasing.
 This will further lower the value of the rupee.
 To reduce the dependence on crude oil imports, there is a need to invest in the exploration of crude oil reserves in the country.
 Moreover, alternative energy resources such as solar energy, wind energy should be encouraged and promoted.

 - There is a dire need to encourage people to use electric vehicles and to use renewable energy resources.
 This will reduce the burden on foreign exchange reserves as well as leads us towards eco-friendly living.